Win/Loss Ratio

 The win/loss ratio is a performance metric that compares the number of winning trades to the number of losing trades in a trading portfolio.

-The win/loss ratio (or win rate) is a fundamental statistic used by traders to evaluate the consistency of their trading strategy.
+The win/loss ratio, often referred to simply as the "win rate," is a fundamental and frequently misunderstood performance statistic used by traders and investors to evaluate the consistency of their trading strategy.
 It is strictly a measure of frequency, calculated by dividing the total number of winning trades by the total number of losing trades.
-For example, if a trader makes 10 trades, wins 6, and loses 4, their win/loss ratio is 6:4 or 1.5, often expressed as a 60% win rate.
-While many beginners obsess over achieving a high win rate (e.g., 90%), this metric alone is insufficient to determine profitability.
-A trader could win 9 out of 10 trades, making $10 on each win ($90 total), but lose $200 on the one losing trade, resulting in a net loss of $110.
-Conversely, a trend-following trader might only win 40% of the time but make huge profits because their wins are much larger than their losses.
-Therefore, the win/loss ratio must always be analyzed alongside the average size of wins and losses (the risk/reward ratio).
-It provides a snapshot of accuracy, not necessarily success.
+In its simplest form, it tells a trader how often they are "right" versus how often they are "wrong" over a specific period.
+For example, if a day trader makes 10 trades in a single session, wins 6 of them, and loses 4, their win/loss ratio is 6:4, or 1.5.
+This is also commonly expressed as a 60% win rate.
+While many beginners in the financial markets obsess over achieving an extremely high win rate—often aiming for 80% or 90% in an attempt to avoid the psychological pain of losing—this metric alone is critically insufficient for determining whether a strategy is actually profitable.
+A trader could win 9 out of 10 trades, making a small $10 profit on each win ($90 total), but if they lose $200 on that one single losing trade, they are left with a significant net loss of $110.
+Conversely, a sophisticated trend-following trader might only win 35% or 40% of the time but generate massive annual profits because their winning trades are significantly larger than their losing ones.
+Therefore, the win/loss ratio must always be analyzed in direct conjunction with the average size of both wins and losses, a relationship known as the risk/reward ratio.
+It provides a valuable snapshot of a strategy's accuracy and frequency, but it is not a complete measure of its success or commercial viability.

 Key Takeaways